 - May promote fertility in women.

-When moving towards better choices in foods, it can often get overwhelming.
-Not just the decisions but navigating through the names of all the options!
-Here’s a quick guide to help you figure out which type of butter will work best for your family and your budget.
+When trying to decode butter nutrition labels and figure out which is the best choice, it can get overwhelming.
+What does all of this butter lingo even mean?
+Here’s a quick guide to help you figure out which type of butter will work best for your family and your grocery budget.

 Pros: